prioritizr/aoh/README.md

 After installing the *aoh R* package, you will need to obtain a token for the [IUCN Red List API](https://apiv3.iucnredlist.org/) (if you do not have one already).
-To do so, please visit the IUCN website (see <https://apiv3.iucnredlist.org/api/v3/token>) and fill out the form to apply for a token.
+To do so, please visit the IUCN website (see
+<https://apiv3.iucnredlist.org/api/v3/token>) and fill out the form to
+apply for a token.
 You should then receive a token shortly after completing the form (but not immediately).
 After receiving a token, please open the `.Renviron` file on your computer (e.g. using `usethis::edit_r_environ()`).
-Next, please add the following text to the file (replacing the string with the token) and save the file, using your token in place of the string below:
+Next, please add the following text to the file (replacing the string with the token) and save the file, using your token in place of the string below.

     IUCN_REDLIST_KEY="your_actual_token_not_this_string"

 Please restart your R session.
 You should now be able to access the IUCN Red List API.
-To verify this, please try running the following *R* code and – assuming everything works correctly – you should see the current version of the IUCN Red List:
+To verify this, please try running the following *R* code and – assuming everything works correctly – you should see the current version of the IUCN Red List.

 ``` r
 # verify access to IUCN Red List API